CDCgov/trusted-intermediary/adr/026-hl7-test-message-routing.md

 We decided to use `D` (Debugging) for internal test messages and `T` (Training/Testing) for partner test messages because `T` is already used by our partners for testing, so we need to stick to that value.

+For routing purposes in ReportStream, `N` should only be relevant in non-prod environments, where we have scheduled tasks sending test messages.
+For both prod and non-prod, we expect to use both `D` and `T`, so the `MSH-11` routing filters for those values can be the same in all environments.

 ## Impact

 ### Positive